Can I Use Bluetooth Headphones or a Headset with Xbox One?

 - Plug Apple Headset in to Xbox One Controller

-- Double Tap the Xbox menu button when prompted
+- Double Tap the Xbox Menu Button (You might be prompted)

 - Disable “Headset Mic” Option